Photography by RJ Muna.

 2. Nourishing Foods and Hydration.

 Create an explosion of health!
+Choose foods high in nutrients, low in toxins.
 Feel better than ever.

 *Eat nourishing non-toxic foods; Quality is key.
 Focus on delicious foods high in nutrients, and low in toxins.
 Include; meat, fish, fowl, eggs, (wild caught /grass fed/local organic whenever possible), vegetables and fruits (organic, local; prepare appropriately to reduce anti-nutrients, be wary of nightshades) and healthy sources of fat (avocado, olive, coconut, ghee, grass fed animal fat).
 See the Primal Blueprint Pyramid.